Yamashita Park (山下公園)

 - Not available

-- ※ Tel will be in charge of Yokohama City Central Park.
+- * Tel will be connected to the person in charge of the Yokohama city center park.

 Information Sources: NAVITIME JAPAN